bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 The global script functions of interest are:

 - **`script_defaults(settings)`** to set default values using functions such as [`obs_data_set_default_string(settings, name, value)`](https://obsproject.com/docs/reference-settings.html#c.obs_data_set_default_string), where `settings` is the data settings object and `name` the name of the user setting parameter
-- **`script_properties()`** to build the GUI using functions such as [`obs_properties_add_text(props, name, description, type)`](https://obsproject.com/docs/reference-properties.html#c.obs_properties_add_text), where `props` is the properties object, `name` the name of the related user setting parameter, `description` an HTML short description of the parameter and `type` the type of text entry field (here classical single line string)
+- **`script_properties()`** to build and return the GUI properties object, using functions such as [`obs_properties_add_text(props, name, description, type)`](https://obsproject.com/docs/reference-properties.html#c.obs_properties_add_text), where `props` is the properties object, `name` the name of the related user setting parameter, `description` an HTML short description of the parameter and `type` the type of text entry field (here classical single line string)
-- **`script_update(settings)`** to transfer the modified values of data settings parameters to the relevant variables using functions such as [`obs_data_get_string(settings, name)`](https://obsproject.com/docs/reference-settings.html#c.obs_data_get_string) to retrieve values from the data settings object
+- **`script_update(settings)`** to transfer the values from the data settings parameters to the relevant variables using functions such as [`obs_data_get_string(settings, name)`](https://obsproject.com/docs/reference-settings.html#c.obs_data_get_string) (the function is called systematically once during script loading for a first initialization of the variables)

-As a kind of convention in this tutorial, the same names are used for global variables and for the related data settings parameters.
-The property objects take care of updating the values of the data settings if changed by the user, and the values are stored persistently without additional effort.
-The code is straightforward, in Python:
+As a kind of convention in this tutorial, the same names are used for global variables and for the related data settings parameters (there is no obligation to do so).

+The property objects will take care of updating the values of the data settings if changed by the user, and the values are stored persistently without additional effort.
+The code is straightforward for our 3 settings/properties, in Python:

 ``` Python
 # Called to set default values of data settings